how to get to 15% body fat

 clean up your diet

 Most people will need to clean up their diet to achieve 15% body fat, at least to some degree.
-At this stage, we do not need to be perfect, and making simple changes can start to move us towards our goal.
-Things such as replacing processed foods with whole foods, eating more fruit and veg, basing our meals around protein, and avoiding snacking between meals, even if the snacks are ‘healthy’ are good starting points.
+At this stage we do not need to be perfect, and making simple changes can start to move us towards our goal.
+Things such as replacing processed foods with whole foods, eating more fruit and vegetables, basing our meals around protein, and avoiding snacking between meals, even if the snacks are considered healthy are good starting points.

 plan your meals

 Some meal planning will be required to achieve 15% body fat for most people.
 Base your meal frequency on your daily schedule and include the foods you enjoy.
-It is important to choose the foods that work for you, rather than the ones promoted by other people, or the ones that are considered ‘healthy’ or ‘must eat foods’.
-Foods you digest well, make you feel good, and allow you to hit your macro targets for the day consistently will be best.
+It is important to choose the foods that work for you, rather than the ones promoted by other people, or the ones that are considered must eat foods.
+Foods you digest well, make you feel good, and allow you to hit your macronutrient targets for the day consistently will be best.

 maintain a moderate calorie deficit